Aubinerou/Deep_Learning_implementation/README.md

 # coursera_exercice
-This is a short practice from coursera a platform for learning some insights about everything
+This is a short practice from coursera a platform for learning some insights about everything (deep learning)